jmettraux/aachen/src/qaa__spell_casting.md

 : If the casting roll fails with a 1, the spell peters out as expected, the CPs are consumed, but 1d6 extra HPs have to be paid;
 : Friends and/or foes within 5ft must bear the extra HP cost;
 : The caster must endure at least 1 of the extra HPs (they may pay in CP though).

-After Cast
-: Casters who converted all their HPs to CPs to cast fall inconscious right after the the cast, successful or not.

-[^1]:
-  Using two sort of coins for HPs and CPs make point management easy and tactile.